 Office: School of Music, Room 231

 Clarinet Studio Website: www.texastechclarinetstudio.com

-As a teacher, Shea has been invited to do master classes throughout the United States, South America and Europe.
-He has been invited on three different occasions to teach as a sabbatical replacement at the Jacobs School of Music at Indiana University, and most recently did a mini-residency at the University of Santiago in Chile.
-He has earned the Texas Tech President's Excellence in Teaching Award and is a member of the Teaching Academy.
-Shea was a Creative and Performing Arts Fellow at the University of Illinois, an Indiana University Academic Fellow.
+As a teacher, Shea has been invited to do master classes throughout the United States, Belgium, Brazil, Chile, and Venezuela, and has been invited three times to teach as a sabbatical replacement at the Jacobs School of Music at Indiana University.
+He frequently presents clinics at the Texas Music Educators Association Convention, as well as other clarinet events throughout the state.
+He is a member of the Texas Tech Teaching Academy and a recipient of the Texas Tech University President's Excellence in Teaching Award.

 Dr. Shea has earned degrees from the Oberlin Conservatory (BM), Oberlin College (BA-Mathematics), the University of Illinois (MM) and Indiana University (DM).
 His teachers have been Howard Klug, Lawrence McDonald, Eli Eban, James Campbell and Ronald Phillips.

 David Shea is a Buffet Crampon USA Performing Artist.
 He performs on Buffet Tosca clarinets, a Brad Behn Epic mouthpiece, Vandoren V12 reeds and a Bonade Gold Plated ligature.